IchBinLeoon/anisearch-discord-bot/README.md

     BOT_SAUCENAO_API_KEY=
     ```

-7. Build the images and run the bot, admin panel and database.
+7. Build the images and run the bot, notification service, admin panel and database.
     ```
     $ docker-compose up --build
     ```